Theys96/Krant/README.md

 This downloads the dependencies and puts them in the right places.

 ## Deployment (Apache)
 Copy the `www/` folder to a webserver with PHP ≥ 8 and MySQL installed.
-The `node_modules` folder does not need to be copied.
+The `node_modules` and `vendor` folders do not need to be copied.
 Running `bin/install` is still necessary to run first to download and install the dependencies.

 To set up the database, use `krant.sql` (this defines all the required tables).